netxms/netxms-doc/admin/grafana-integration.rst

 configured on nodes.
 This can be achieved by adding a Graph Panel to your Grafana dashboard, adding the |product_name| data source to it and selecting the `DCI` data type in the Metrics section of the graph panel settings.
-Once this is done, it is possible to select the `Target` node from the list of targets which will then provide a list of the configured DCI`s for the particular node in the `DCI` section.
-By default, the legend of the data provided by the DCI will be the DCI`s description as configured on the server, it is also possible to set a legend of your choice by entering it in the `Legend` section.
+Once this is done, it is possible to select the `Target` node from the list of targets which will then provide a list of the configured DCIs for the particular node in the `DCI` section.
+By default, the legend of the data provided by the DCI will be the DCI description as configured on the server.
+It is also possible to set a legend of your choice by entering it in the `Legend` section.

 .. figure:: _images/grafana-dci-settings.png

-It is possible to view multiple DCI`s on the same graph by adding multiple data sources to it.
+It is possible to view multiple DCIs on the same graph by adding multiple data sources to it.